IBM/wc-jpa-modeler/README.md

   5. Notice the new menu item "WCE JPA Tool"

 # Configuration
+  If you are using WebSphere Commerce Version 9, you can skip this section and proceed to generating and replacing the JPA entities.

   The tool will generate JPA entities within the same project and package as the matching EJB entity.
 It is very important that everything compile before and during the generation process.
 Add the WebSphere Commerce JPA entity base classes to the classpath of ALL projects that contain EJB entity beans:

   1. Right click on the project in the Navigator/Project Explorer/Enterprise Explorer and select Properties
   2. Select Java Build Path from the Properties tree on the left side.
   3. Select the Libraries tab.
   4. Click on the "Add External JARs..." button.
-  5. Navigate to the location of the V9 VERSION of the Enablement-BaseComponentsData.jar file.
+  5. Navigate to the location of the WebSphere Commerce Version 9 version of the Enablement-BaseComponentsData.jar file.
 Select the jar and click on OK.
   6. Click on the Order and Export tab.
   7. Select the Enablement-BaseComponentsData.jar file from the list and click on the Up button to move it to the very top of the list.
   8. Check the box next to the Enablement-BaseComponentsData.jar file to export the jar file to including projects.